 Surf the Atlantic Waves

 Praia dos Mosteiros is quite a famous destination among surfers.
 Indeed, the waves at Mosteiros Beach can get strong at times.
 Some surfers even stay until the last sun rays of the day.
-Surfers come from all over the world to try the waves of the Azores, and Mosteiros is one of the best beaches to surf.
+Surfers come from all over the world to try the waves of the Azores, and Mosteiros is one of the best beaches for surfing.
 You can find several surf schools on the island to ride the waves at Praia dos Mosteiros for lessons or equipment rental.

 Watch the Best Sunset on the Island

-One of the most renowned spots on São Miguel island to watch the sunset is Praia dos Mosteiros.
+One of the most renowned spots on São Miguel Island to watch the sunset is Praia dos Mosteiros.
 This is probably the best spot to witness a stunning sunset over the ocean.
 From the beach, you can see the beautiful islets and the sun slowly setting behind them.
 This is a great time to have a last swim and say goodbye to this gorgeous Atlantic beach.

 Best Time to Visit Praia dos Mosteiros